 How to Make Butternut Squash Quiche:

-- Keep the butter cold – Cold butter = flaky crust.
-Don’t skip chilling the dough or freezing before baking.
+- Cold butter = flaky crust.
+Don't skip chilling the dough or freezing before baking.

-- Cool before slicing – Letting it rest helps everything set so you get clean slices, not scrambled eggs.
+- Cool Before Slicing!
+Letting it rest helps everything set so you get clean slices, not scrambled eggs.

 - Make Ahead: You can prep the crust and roast the squash up to 2 days in advance.
 Store both in the fridge until ready to use.